shubhamAsolkar22/EffectiveJava-practise/README.md

 # EffectiveJava-practise

-This repository contains examples to practise the lesoons learnt from each item of the book Effective Java (by Joshua Bolch)
+This repository contains examples to practise the lesoons learnt from each item of the book Effective Java (by Joshua Bloch)